Society of Exploration Geophysicists

 Inspiring the geophysicists of today and tomorrow, SEG ‘s long-standing tradition of excellence in education, professional development, new business generation, and engagement cultivates a unique community platform that encourages collaboration and thought leadership for the advancement of geophysical science around the world.

-The Society is headquartered in Tulsa, OK and with regional offices in Dubai, UAE and Beijing, China, SEG is a global society dedicated to enhancing the present and future of applied geophysics.
+The society is headquartered in Tulsa, Oklahoma.
+With regional offices in Dubai, UAE and Beijing, SEG is a global society dedicated to enhancing the present and future of applied geophysics.

-Sponsored by the Edinburgh Time-Lapse Project (ETLP), The Society of Exploration Geophysicists (SEG) Student Chapter at Heriot Watt University (HWU) was stablished more than 12 years ago.
-The Chapter aims to encourage students to participate and spearhead projects that will address issues, challenges, and opportunities related to SEG's mission of promoting the science of geophysics.
+Sponsored by the Edinburgh Time-Lapse Project (ETLP), The Society of Exploration Geophysicists (SEG) student chapter at Heriot Watt University (HWU) was established more than 12 years ago.
+The chapter aims to encourage students to participate and spearhead projects that will address issues, challenges, and opportunities related to SEG's mission of promoting the science of geophysics.

-- Encourage students to apply for Student Membership in the society, promote active participation in SEG activities.
+- Encourage students to apply for student membership in the society, and promote active participation in SEG activities.

 - Encourage and assist geophysical students and faculty members in obtaining industry experience.

-- Disseminate information on earth sciences and geophysics organizing educational events for students.
+- Disseminate information on earth sciences and geophysics organising educational events for students.